BenAgro314/engsci_vault/BME205/BME205 Week 2 Review.md

 ##### Steps of secretion from the glogi apparatus

-1. sorting signals from the newly synthesized product bind to **recognition markers** causing the membrane to wrap around the vesicle using the **coatomer** protein that cuases the membrane to curve.
+1. sorting signals from the newly synthesized product bind to **recognition markers** causing the membrane to wrap around the vesicle using the **coatomer** protein that causes the membrane to curve.
 2. Membrane pinches off from golgi
 3. vesicle loses coatomer, exposing v-SNARE **docking markers**
 4. v-SNARE bind to corresponding t-SNARE **docking marking acceptors**, triggering exocytosis.

+##### Polypeptide steps

+1. RER synthesizes proteins
+2. make their way to SER where they are packaged in transport vesicles that travel to the golgi
+3. golgi may modify contents, and then it performs the steps outlined above to create and export a seceratory vesicle